 - Medicare services: You can apply for Medicare, request a new Medicare card, or make changes to your Medicare plan.

-- Social Security card services: If you need a new Social Security card or a replacement card, you can request it at the office.
+- Social Security card services: If you need to get a new Social Security card or a replacement card, you can request it at the office.

 - Personal information updates: You can update your name or address, which is essential for receiving benefits without interruption.

-- Earnings history and statements: Reviewing your Social Security statement and earnings history can help ensure that your work record is accurate and that you receive the correct benefit amount.
+- Earnings history and statements: Reviewing your Social Security statement and earnings history can help ensure that your work credits are accurate and that you receive the correct benefit amount.

 It’s important to note that while many services are available online, some actions require a visit to the office.
 The Asheville Social Security Office is located at: